yashirook/eval-yaml-diff/README.md

 # eval-yaml-diff
-Eval YAML Diff CLI is a command-line tool that compares the differences between two YAML files (multi-document) and validates them against predefined policies (in YAML format).
+eval-yaml-diff is a command-line tool that compares the differences between two YAML files (multi-document) and validates them against predefined policies (in YAML format).

 ## Features

 - Compares the differences between two YAML files (multi-document) and identifies the paths where differences occurred along with the change type (add/delete/change).
 - Validates the differences against predefined policies and returns an exit code indicating if there are any policy violations.
-- Supports specifying a policy configuration file using the `--config` option.
+  - specifying a policy configuration file using the `--config` option.

 ## Installation